 While these mitigation measures will alleviate some of the impacts on the resources by documenting and interpreting their history, requiring that new station designs conform to the SOI's Standards for Rehabilitation, and moving project features when feasible, these measures will not fully mitigate for demolition or destruction of historical resources and their character-defining features or the alteration to the resources' settings.
-These measures will not fully mitigate for demolition of most of the historic resources and their character-defining features or the alteration to the resources' settings.
-These measures will not fully mitigate for demolition to the resources' settings.
-These measures will not fully mitigate for demolition of most of the historic resources and their character-defining features or the alteration to the resources' settings.
+These measures will not fully mitigate for demolition or destruction of most of the historic resources and their character-defining features or the alteration to the resources' settings.
 The one exception is the Cozzi Family Property (Resource ID 4317), for which the impact would be mitigated to a less than significant level with the implementation of mitigation.